Become an associate

 3. knowledge/experience of writing assessments (within a school setting or other education-based environment) would be advantageous

-7. be highly organised with the ability to consistently meet deadlines and delivering work to a strict schedule
+6. be highly organised with the ability to meet deadlines consistently and to complete the required tasks to a strict schedule

-8. be able to evidence excellent attention to detail.
+7. be able to demonstrate excellent attention to detail.

 Further information and how to apply